Avondale Scooter Accident Attorney | Phillips Law Group

 Roads or sidewalks that were improperly maintained could be the cause of a scooter accident.
 In this situation, the government entity responsible for the sidewalk could hold liability.

-However, there are many kinds of scooter accidents and liability could be spread among a few parties.
+However, there are many kinds of scooter accidents, and liability could be spread among a few parties.
 Pedestrians may have failed to pay attention and walked into a scooter’s path, causing the rider to crash into something or someone else.

 Drivers who hit scooter riders could also be at fault if they were disobeying traffic laws and the scooter rider was obeying the law at the time of the crash.

-Product manufacturers may be exposed to liability if a defect on the scooter caused the rider to fall off or lose control and crash.
+Product manufacturers may be exposed to liability if a defect on the scooter causes the rider to fall off or lose control and crash.
 Retailers and designers could also hold liability for this kind of accident.

 The company that rented the scooter could be held liable for failing to maintain the vehicle in a safe condition.